Sweet potato fries are oven-baked for maximum flavor without added fat and calories.

 - Don’t cut them too thin, I find sweet potato wedges cook the best.

 - Don’t crowd the pan.
-If you can, use two baking sheets.
+If you can, use two baking sheets or do batches.

 - Place the fries on the baking sheet skin side down (so they’re standing upright) for the best results.